OrebroUniversity/hiqp/README.md

 ## TODO

-* Rename TaskDynamics to TaskControllers to better reflect their purpose -> rename TDynLinear to PDController
-   -> rename Task::getDynamics() to Task::getControls() or Task::getTaskSpaceControls()
-   -> rename Task::getValue() to Task::getError()
+* Rename TaskDynamics to TaskControllers to better reflect their purpose -> rename Task::getDynamics() to Task::getControls() or Task::getTaskSpaceControls() -> rename Task::getValue() to Task::getError()
    -> rename Task::getValueDerivative() to Task::getErrorDerivative()
 * Renamed TaskManager::getVelocityControls(...) to TaskManager::getAccelerationControls(...)
+* Rename TDynLinear to TDynPD
 * Reworked the TaskMeasure class and corresponding message: contains now the task function value (de), task function derivative (dde) and the desired task acceleration dde as computed by the task space control law (TaskDynamics)
 * Need to rework Task::checkConsistency(RobotStatePtr robot_state)
 * To control in acceleration, the TaskDynamics have to be a function of e & de